If you are logged in, your referral link [?] is automatically included below.

 8. Finance - Days to Pay

-This case study focuses on the practical problem often encountered in finance - Improving days to pay for all payments on equipment.
-It demonstrates effective application of Stakeholder Analysis, use of tools such as SIPOC, Process flow diagram, descriptive statistics, Fishbone analysis, Pareto, HOV, F-test and ANOVA.
+This case study focuses on the practical problem often encountered in finance – Improving days to pay for all payments on equipment.
+It demonstrates the practical application of Stakeholder Analysis and the use of tools such as SIPOC, Process flow diagram, descriptive statistics, Fishbone analysis, Pareto, HOV, F-test and ANOVA.

 The case study also outlines a detailed change plan, Before-after comparison, critical X's to focus on, and practical tips to solve the problem.